ethyca/fides/docs/fidesops/docs/tutorial/annotate_datasets.md

         direction: from
 ```

 Lastly, annotate `flaskr_postgres_dataset.users.email` field.
-This is our entry point: Fidesops will first look up
+This is our entry point: fidesops will first look up
 the user by `email`, and from there, travel through other tables linked to `user`.

 ```yaml